0Richard/hopo-middleware/readme.md

 # Welcome to hopo-middleware Read Me

+NOTE NOTE NOTE this is now out of date.

 ### Claude Review Recommendations
 #### Runtime & Dependencies:
 You're using nodejs6.10 which is very outdated and has reached end-of-life.
 You should upgrade to at least Node.js 18.x (current AWS Lambda LTS version).